emmadunne/APW_2024/README.md

 ## Purpose

-This repository contains all materials, such as code and slideshows, for *Day 4: Exploring fossil occurrence data and fossil record biases* of the Analytical Paleobiology Workshop.
+This repository contains all materials for Module 2 of the Analytical Paleobiology Workshop.
 There are three main parts to this class and each one has an associated exercise in R:

 1. **Databases in Paleobiology** - available databases, futurproofing, accessing the Paleobiology Database and importing datasets into R
 2. **Fossil record data structure** - exploring the impact of heterogeneous data structures (biases) on estimates of diversity through visualisations and simple statistics